mawag511/Customer-Support-Bot-Project/README.md

 ### Includes:
 - JSON file with exemplary training data;
 - Jupyter Notebook file containing the training of the bot's AI model;
-- Python files with bot;
+- Python files with bot and notifier;
 - SQLite DB

 ### Bot includes: